 We spent a good one hour at Jog Falls.
 Now we were only 4 hours away from our final destination – Chikmagalur.
 What seemed like a never-ending trip, refreshed us again with renewed energy every time we stopped to observe the beauty of Karnataka.
 It was all worth it in the end!

 Chikmagalur is one of the most beautiful destinations in Karnataka.
 Known as the Land of Coffee, Chikmagalur’s tranquil beauty adorned by secret waterfalls is a paradise for nature-lovers.
 We decided to stay at Chikmagalur’s Silent Valley resort as continuing the journey any longer would have surely been backbreaking.
-After a late night check-in and a quick dinner, we decided to explore Chikmaglur Monday morning.
-The next morning was pleasant and a beautiful view from our windows prepared us to explore Chikamaglur.
+After a late-night check-in and a quick dinner, we decided to explore Chikmaglur Monday morning.
+The next morning was pleasant and a beautiful view from our windows prepared us to explore Chikmagalur.
 In the Land of Coffee, restaurants surely cannot go wrong with coffee.
 Sipping on some well-brewed coffee, our first morning in Chikmagalur gave us just the right kick start we needed.

 Ditching our car, we decided to take an auto to help us explore Chikmagalur.
-We were told by our hotel staff that a man named Raju drives an auto and is the well-known travel guide.
+We were told by our hotel staff that a man named Raju drives an auto and is a well-known travel guide.
 The entire town knows him, it seems!

 Raju was outside our hotel sharp at 6 am to take us to Mullyanagiri Peak, which is the highest in Karnataka.
 Sunrise has a different charm around this peak and for a few minutes, I promised myself to become a morning person so as to never miss another sunrise in my life.
 That sort of motivation is lost in minutes.
 After our 6 am ode to the beautiful sunrise, Raju suggested a place which he said very few people knew of.
 Excited, Shreya could not stop asking questions.
 He had to give up driving to answer all of Shreya’s questions.
 So here it goes – Hebbe Falls lies inside a private coffee estate and he suggested we wear our trekking shoes if we want to see this place.
-Scary leeches will do everything to latch on to you, but the view is worth all the struggle!
+Scary leeches will do everything to latch on to you, but the view is worth all of that struggle!
 Private vehicles are not allowed to enter the coffee estate, however, there were jeeps that took us to the trekking point.
 The muddy road shook us completely.
 Getting off the jeep, most of us were just concentrating on keeping the leeches away, but it’s a no-win battle.
 While walking towards the waterfall, the trek gave us all a mild nervousness.
 It was not an easy one.
 After 500 meters, we saw a fully swollen river and decided to turn around and head back.

-How often you are told to cross a river on foot?
+How often are you told to cross a river on foot?
 Possibly never!
 Following Raju blindly we found our legs shaking miserably under the flowing river.
 An atheist in me suddenly prayed for a miracle.
-The desire to reach the other side alive, safe and sound made us hold each other’s hand.
-Upon reaching the other side, we were thankful to be alive and untouched by unseen insects under water.
+The desire to reach the other side alive, safe and sound made us hold each other’s hands.
+Upon reaching the other side, we were thankful to be alive and untouched by unseen insects underwater.
 We trekked for another 15 minutes and reached the point which, for the first time, made me gasp.
 Hebbe Falls in its glory ferociously falling made us all deaf!
 We could not hear ourselves.
 The milky white water splashing on the rocks made us forget we had tiny leeches stuck on our legs.

 On our way to the airport, we stopped briefly for some lip-smacking south Indian lunch of ghee roast with neer dosa.
 The tiring road trip brought us all together for an adventure that none of us were prepared for and yet this will be one of the most memorable for reasons more than one.
 Taking a road trip with your friends can be quite risky because you either end up with the worst memories or making some of the best friends who stick with you for the rest of your life.
-We left home in search of some excitement and loads of adventure to give our tired city souls the much-needed change, but little did we know we would return with a bag of happiness – happiness of having such great women in our lives; women who refuse to give up on each other even when dissent and disagreement stared right into our eyes; happiness of having women who worry about each other’s safety more than their own; and happiness of having women who would save the last slice of pizza for you.
+We left home in search of some excitement and loads of adventure to give our tired city souls the much-needed change, but little did we know we would return with a bag full of happiness – happiness of having such great women in our lives; women who refuse to give up on each other even when dissent and disagreement stared right into our eyes; happiness of having women who worry about each other’s safety more than their own; and happiness of having women who would save that last slice of pizza for you.